distiller/blog.distiller.io/_posts/2014-04-08-minimize-the-hard-stuff.md

 [Iron.io](http://www.iron.io/) also happens to offer [IronWorker](http://www.iron.io/worker), which we can trigger directly off of their ["push queues"](http://dev.iron.io/mq/reference/push_queues/).
 When we have on-demand jobs that don't require the precious resources of our OS X build boxes, we use these.
 For example, requesting a deploy only requires fetching the built assets, adding the release notes, and pushing them to TestFlight.

-### Other
+### And More

-There are many other pieces required to get a build service off the ground, and we'll probably get to talking about our use of these over time, but for now here's a short list of other services we've leveraged.
+Here are some of the other great services we used to get Distiller off the ground:

 * **Authentication**: [GitHub OAuth](https://developer.github.com/v3/oauth/)
 * **Email**: [SendGrid](http://sendgrid.com)